GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs: Introduction

-Based on \sysname, we can easily implement crucial queries easily.
-We build a prototype querying engine on top of the ABY3~\cite{mohassel2018aby3} MPC framework and implement five ego-centric queries, including \emph{edge existence}, \emph{1-hop neighbors}, \emph{neighbors statistics} \etc, covering all the queries\footnote{Specifically, query in this paper refers to static query, and we do not support real-time updates yet.} listed in LinkBench~\cite{linkbench2013} (Section~\ref{sec:local_query}).
-Then, we evaluate the above queries on five synthetic graphs with varied distributions and three real-world graphs.
+We evaluate the above queries on three real-world and thirty synthetic graphs with varied distributions and sizes.
 Results in Section~\ref{sec:eval} show remarkable efficiency and scalability of \sysname.
-On synthetic graphs with up to $2^{15}$ vertices, all the basic queries are finished within 132.8 milliseconds, outperforming queries based on prior secure graph data structures by \emph{2 to 3 orders of magnitude}.
-For a real-world graph, Twitter~\cite{twitter}, with more than 41.6 \emph{million} vertices and 1.4 \emph{billion} edges, the results can be obtained within 35.7 seconds, and the fastest edge existence query only takes 58.1 milliseconds.
-Also, the initialization of \sysname only requires 3.0 minutes.
-To the best of our knowledge, \sysname is the first step towards querying graphs scaling to more than one \emph{billion} edges in secure computations - a scale 2 orders of magnitude larger than the prior arts~\cite{araki2021secure,mazloom2020secure}.
+On the largest graph, Twitter~\cite{twitter}, with more than 41.6 million vertices and 1.4 billion edges, all the queries can be finished within 35.7 seconds, and the fastest query only takes 58.1 milliseconds, showing 2 to 3 orders of magnitude speedup over the existing secure graph data structures.
+Also, the initialization of \sysname only requires less than 3.0 minutes.
+We provide a detailed performance analysis using the synthetic graphs and show that \sysname outperforms the existing data structures across varied distributions and sizes.
+To the best of our knowledge, \sysname is the first to support graphs with more than one \emph{billion} edges in secure computations, which is 2-orders-of-magnitude larger than the prior arts~\cite{araki2021secure,mazloom2020secure,koti2024mathsf}.

 In summary, our contributions include: